 Most of the marketed ready-to-go foods are unhealthy and processed.
 They do not have much of a nutrient value.
 Try all or any of these 20 breakfast recipes that can energize you every day.
 Having a healthy breakfast each day will help you keep active all day.

 The question of what to eat for breakfast is a tough one for many.
-My husband often says, with a smile, that I’ve done a horrible job finding him suitable healthy breakfast recipes for his lifestyle.
-So much of the food that is marketed as standard, quick breakfast food is nutrient depleted.
-And while I wouldn’t go so far as to say that breakfast is the most important meal of the day, I would say that eating a good breakfast will do wonders for your energy level and your waistline.
+My husband often says, with a smile, that I’ve done a horrible job of finding him suitable healthy breakfast recipes.
+So much of the food that is marketed as standard, quick breakfast food is nutrient-depleted.

 A good breakfast must include a good source of protein.
 And it should be low in refined carbohydrates.